defridge/PP4-PT-Booking/README.md

   - They can also delete the bookings from this page if they wish.

   ![Mock Up](docs/readme_images/)

+8. **Error Pages**
+  - ``As a developer, I need to implement a 404 error page to alert users when they access a non-existent page.``
+  - ``As a developer, I need to implement a 500 error page to alert users when an internal server error occurs.``
+  - ``As a developer, I need to implement a 403 error page to redirect unauthorized users.``
+  - If a user navigates to a broken link/missing page then a custom 404 error page will be displayed that easily helps the user get back to the home page without using the browser back buttons.
+  - A 500 error page has been displayed to alert users when an internal server error occurs.
+The message relays to users that the problem is on our end, not theirs.
+  - A 403 error page has been created and styled to match the other error pages in look and functionality, however at present there is no reason why this error page would be raised with this project.

+9. **Base Setup and Other User Stories**
+  - ``As a developer, I need to set up the project so that it is ready for implementing core features.``
+  - ``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout.``
+  - ``As a developer, I need to create static resources so that images, CSS, and JavaScript work on the website.``
+  - ``As a site owner, I would like the allauth pages customized to fit the site's styling.``
+  - All the above user stories have been implemented in order to complete all the features of the app as outlined above.

 ### Features Left to Implement

 1. **Social Media Integration:**
     - Allow users to share their progress on social media platforms.

 2. **In-App Messaging:**
     - Enable communication between trainers and clients within the app.

-3. **Advanced Analytics:**
+3. **Multiple Trainers:**
-   - Provide detailed analytics and insights on user progress and performance.

-4. **Training and Nutrition Plans:**
-   - Personalized training plans based on user goals.
-   - Customized nutrition advice.
+    - Have multiple trainers on the app

-5. **Progress Tracking:**
+4. **Progress Tracking:**
     - Log workouts and track progress.
     - View progress over time with visual charts.

 ## Technologies Used